1hw7/IIoT/HOL/IOTHubPiHackathon/2/README.md

          <img src="/HOL/IOTHubPiHackathon/images/RMSignIn.jpg" width="50%" height="50%"/>
       </p>
 3. If the following page requires you to accept the terms and conditions, click "I Agree".
-4. You will now have access to your created remote monitoring preconfigured solution.
-Feel free to browse around and review the features available in the pre-configured solution.
+4. You will now have access to your created remote monitoring solution accelerator.
+Feel free to browse around and review the features available in the solution accelerator.
       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/RMDashboard.jpg"/>
       </p>